Skip to main content

 Does Valerian Root help with Sleep Onset Difficulty?

 Based on 5 studies with 15 participants, there is moderate evidence from clinical studies that Valerian Root may support Sleep Onset Difficulty management.
-Our evidence grade is B (Moderate).
+Our evidence grade is B (Good Evidence).

 How much Valerian Root should I take for Sleep Onset Difficulty?